 Although everyone has heard of tissues like tendons, muscles, and ligaments; only those in health care have likely heard of fascia.
 Fascia is the thin, white-yellow, almost translucent membrane, that covers muscles.
 You have seen it on a pot roast (or the last deer you skinned — around here, hunters call it “striffin”).
 Fascia not only “wraps” or covers the whole body, it also covers each individual muscle, bundles of muscle fibers inside a muscle, groups of muscles, nerves, blood vessels, and organs.
 Metaphorically speaking, fascia is the “cellophane” that holds the sandwich together!

-What happens when you add all of this up?
-A recipe for disaster — and Chronic Pain!
-The most pain sensitive tissue in the body (fascia) + abundant amounts of it everywhere (and I do mean everywhere — it is the most abundant Connective Tissue in the body) + an inability to image with even the most advanced diagnostic imaging technologies = deer-in-the-headlight looks from your doctor, being treated like you are a hypochondriac or drug seeker, and being told that there is nothing really wrong with you other than the fact that, “You have a little arthritis.
-I mean, after all Mrs Jones; you just aren’t as young as you used to be“.
+What happens when you add these facts together?
+A recipe for disaster.
+A recipe for Chronic Pain!
+The most pain sensitive tissue in the body (fascia) + abundant amounts of it everywhere (and I do mean everywhere) + an inability to image with even the most advanced diagnostic imaging technologies = deer-in-the-headlight looks from your doctor.

 The old model of connective tissue injury (prior to the 1980′s) was partially correct.
 Overuse (repetitive injury) or traumatic injury caused cell death.
 When cells die, they rupture their contents (chemicals) into the extracellular fluid — the fluid that bathes the outside of all cells.
 Many of these chemicals that were not a problem on the inside of the cell, suddenly become noxious irritants when they are outside of the cell.
 On top of this, numerous Immune System chemicals are released by the body to perform the complex process of removing these chemicals in order to get the healing process rolling.
 This process is called Acute Inflammation.